grain-lang/grain/stdlib/json.md

 }
 ```

-Allows fine grained control of formatting in JSON printing.
+Allows fine-grained control of formatting in JSON printing.

 ### Json.**FormattingChoices**